New Jersey’s leading provider of FHA 203K mortgages for the past 30 years.

 - Relocation of an existing house to a new foundation.

-The Federal Housing Administration (FHA), which is part of the Department of Housing and Urban Development (HUD), administers the FHA 203(k) loan program.
-This program makes it possible to purchase a property and include in the loan the cost of the repairs and improvements.
+The Federal Housing Administration (FHA), which is part of the Department of Housing and Urban Development (HUD), administers the FHA 203K mortgage program.
+This program makes it possible to purchase or refinance a property and include in the loan the cost of the repairs and improvements.

 The loan program was designed to help with community and neighborhood revitalization as well as to expand home ownership opportunities.
 For this reason, the down-payment requirement is 3 percent of the total cost—acquisition and repairs.